-Before we understand how to overcome this problem, let us first understand why we need to secure our website?
+Let us first understand why we need to secure our website.

 Why Do We Need to Protect Our Websites?